By any of the following methods:

 No. Completion of the Free Agent Registration only ensures that the League will attempt to place you on a team.
 Not all players are placed as teams may fill up on their own.

 Yes.
-There are two drop-in games each week (Thursday 12:15pm and Saturday 7am).
+Drop-in hockey sessions are available.
 To view the current drop-in schedule: Drop-in Hockey

 Yes.
 Check the flyer for dates and details.
 There is a $20 handling fee in addition to 4 payments.